ckb-devrel/ccc/packages/codec/README.md

 const RGB = struct(
   { r: Uint8, g: Uint8, b: Uint8 },
-  ["r", "g", "b"] // order of the keys needs to be consistent with the schema );
+  ["r", "g", "b"], // order of the keys needs to be consistent with the schema );

 // We don't need to repeat the definition like this